Neural Exploitation and Exploration of Contextual Bandits: Related Work

-\para{Neural Bandits}.
-To learn non-linear reward functions, deep neural networks have been adapted to bandits with various variants. \citet{riquelme2018deep, lu2017ensemble} build $L$-layer DNNs to learn the arm embeddings and apply Thompson Sampling on the last layer for exploration. \citet{zhou2020neural} first introduces a provable neural-based contextual bandit algorithm with a UCB exploration strategy and then \citet{zhang2020neural} extends the neural network to TS framework.
-Their regret analysis is built on recent advances on the convergence theory in over-parameterized neural networks \citep{du2019gradient, allen2019convergence} and utilizes Neural Tangent Kernel \citep{ntk2018neural, arora2019exact} to construct connections with linear contextual bandits \citep{2011improved}. \citet{ban2021convolutional} further adopts convolutional neural networks with UCB exploration aiming for visual-aware applications. \citet{xu2020neural} performs UCB-based exploration on the last layer of neural networks to reduce the computational cost brought by gradient-based UCB. \citet{qi2022neural} study utilizing the correlation among arms in contextual bandits.
-Different from the above existing works, EE-Net keeps the powerful representation ability of neural networks to learn the reward function and, for the first time, uses another neural network for exploration.
+To learn non-linear reward functions, deep neural networks have been adapted to bandits in various ways. \citet{riquelme2018deep, lu2017ensemble} construct $L$-layer DNNs to learn arm embeddings and apply Thompson Sampling on the last layer for exploration. \citet{zhou2020neural} introduce a provable neural-based contextual bandit algorithm with a UCB exploration strategy, which \citet{zhang2020neural} extend to the TS framework.
+Their regret analysis leverages recent advances in the convergence theory of over-parameterized neural networks \citep{du2019gradient, allen2019convergence} and employ the Neural Tangent Kernel \citep{ntk2018neural, arora2019exact} to establish connections with linear contextual bandits \citep{2011improved}. \citet{ban2021convolutional} further integrate convolutional neural networks with UCB exploration for visual-aware applications. \citet{xu2020neural} utilize UCB-based exploration on the last layer of neural networks to reduce computational costs associated with gradient-based UCB. \citet{qi2022neural} explore the correlation among arms in contextual bandits. \citet{ban2021multi} introduce a multi-facet bandit problem where one bandit formulates one facet, respectively.
+Unlike the aforementioned works, EE-Net retains the powerful representation capability of neural networks to learn the reward function and, for the first time, employs a separate neural network for exploration.